 - Request properties identify what you are looking for in the external system and the parameters you want to pass in to the action.
 For example, you could add a request property that prompts a message sender to enter a specific event number or status.
 Depending on the actions available in the integration service, xMatters would then return information about the indicated event, or return the number of events with the requested status.

 - Response properties identify the information you want to retrieve from the external system to include in your messages.
 For example, you might want to include the name of the person who is currently working on a change request, how long a help desk ticket has been open, or the intended address of a package delivery that's running late.

-Integrated properties use the same settings as communication plan properties of the same type.
+Integrated properties use the same settings workflow properties of the same type.
 You can specify a default value for each property to help message senders use integrated properties in a message.
-For more information about the settings for each property type, see Define form properties.
+For more information about the settings for each property type, see Create and manage form properties.

-Add integrated properties to your communication plan form so they can be included in messages.
+Add integrated properties to your form so they can be included in messages.

-- Log in to xMatters, and click the Developer tab.
+- Log in to xMatters, and click the Workflows tab.

-- Beside the communication plan for which you want to create integrated properties, click Edit > Integrated Properties.
+- Click the name of the workflow for which you want to create integrated properties.